-I realized I needed to make changes in 2013, but it took me until 2014 to really do anything about it and felt ready.
+I realized I needed to make changes in 2013, but it took me until 2014 to make a financial plan and feel ready.

-But if you are stoked, truly motivated to make changes, and understand that it will take some dedication — then you are well on your way to successfully teaching yourself.
+But if you are stoked, truly motivated to make changes, and understand that it will take some dedication — then you are well on improving your financial wellness.

 Before you start to teach yourself, you must understand the reason why you want to learn about money.

 What is it that you want to change financially?
-How will this benefit your life now and in the future?
+How will this benefit your life now and your financial future?
 Why is learning about money so important to you?

 If you don’t know your financial goals, it might be hard to know where to start learning or why you are doing this in the first place.